-Florianopolis has more to offer than just white sands, coconuts and Caipirinhas.
-Let’s take a look at these amazing things to do in Florianopolis.
+Florianopolis has more to offer than white sands, coconuts and Caipirinhas.
+Let’s look at these amazing things to do in Florianopolis.

-One of my favorite things to do in Florianopolis or any other place when backpacking in South America is to find the local market.
+One of my favorite things to do in Florianopolis or any other place when backpacking South America is to find the local market.

-After putting down my backpack and belongings, it’s usually the first thing I do.
+After checking in to my accommodation, it’s usually the first thing I do.
 I find markets tell interesting stories about places.

 In Florianopolis, you’ll find a small outdoor market that consists of many tents that sell a wide range of fruits and vegetables.

 Like many of Brazil’s tourist attractions, here you’ll find other interesting items such as souvenirs and artisanal goods.

 A solid tourist attraction for Florianopolis and one of my favorite landmarks is the Hercilio Luz Bridge, which is the largest suspension bridge in Brazil.

 If you do the historic city tour this landmark is included.
 It’s all about finding the best vantage point in the city.